7 Signs Your Service Desk Platform Needs a Migration in 2026

 Sign 4: Integrations Are Breaking or Simply Do Not Exist

-Your service desk platform needs to connect to your monitoring tools, asset management system, HR platform, identity management system, and communication tools.
-Signs of outdated integration architecture include monitoring alerts that arrive in a separate inbox rather than automatically creating tickets, HR offboarding that requires IT to be notified by email rather than triggering automatically, and access requests handled entirely outside the platform.
+Your service desk needs to connect to your monitoring tools, asset management system, HR platform, identity management system, and communication tools.
+Signs of outdated integration architecture include monitoring alerts that arrive in a separate inbox rather than creating tickets automatically, HR offboarding that requires IT to be notified by email, and access requests handled outside the platform.

 According to OneIO’s 2026 ITSM research, 44% of IT leaders identify data silos and disparate asset repositories as their biggest challenge in deploying ITSM solutions.
 In most cases, integration gaps are a platform capability issue rather than a configuration gap.
-A platform that cannot integrate natively with your HR system or monitoring tool requires custom development to fill those gaps, and that development has an ongoing maintenance cost that compounds over time.
+A platform that cannot integrate natively with your HR system or monitoring tool requires custom development.
+That development has an ongoing maintenance cost that compounds over time.

 Sign 5: Your Platform Costs Are Growing Faster Than the Value It Delivers

 ITSM platform costs are not just the licence fee.
-They include the ongoing cost of administration, customisation, integration maintenance, external consultant fees when something needs changing, and the opportunity cost of team time consumed by platform limitations.
+They include the ongoing cost of administration, customisation, integration maintenance, external consultant fees, and the opportunity cost of team time consumed by platform limitations.

-For ANZ organisations on legacy platforms, the total cost of ownership frequently exceeds what a modern mid-market platform would cost while delivering a fraction of the capability.
+For ANZ organisations on legacy platforms, the total cost of ownership often exceeds what a modern mid-market platform would cost while delivering a fraction of the capability.
 The comparison worth making is not licence fee versus licence fee.
-It is total annual cost including all hidden costs versus total annual cost of a modern replacement.
+It is total annual cost versus total annual cost of a modern replacement.
 That comparison often makes the migration decision straightforward.

 Sign 6: Your Team Works Around the Platform Rather Than Through It